iusrepo/ius.io/docs/index.md

 ## Contact Us

 Most of our development is done in [GitHub][2], so that is the best way to reach us.
-Problems with a specific package should be reported as issues in the appropriate repository under the [iuscommunity-pkg][3] organization.
-Several other repositories exist under the [iuscommunity][4] organization for various other things, such as [this website][5] or our [new package wishlist][6].
+Our package sources can be found in the [iuscommunity-pkg][3] organization; issues for specific packages should be reported here.
+We also have the [iuscommunity][4] organization for everything else, such as [the source for this website][5] and our [new package wishlist][6].

 Other contact methods: